adrianromano/adrianromano.github.io/_pages/about.md

 - Python, R, SQL Data Science Bootcamp, Udemy
 - Data Science for Business , IBM
 - Big Data Fundamentals, IBM
+- Big Data with Hadoop in Azure HDInsight, Microsoft on edX

 In addition to that, I also took part in some Data Science project competitions from Kaggle during my leisure time as a hobby.